 Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
+However, the works are not located within a CNMA and the proximity of existing road space suggests that residents within the local area will have a degree of tolerance to noise and disturbance.
 The works will employ a night-time working pattern with the noisiest works (e.g. planing) completed by 23:00.
 Due to the short duration and localised nature of the works, the proposed scheme is anticipated to result in temporary minor noise impacts during the construction programme.
-The following mitigation measures will be put in place: